opendata-swiss/ogdch_checker/README.md

 ### Email Receivers

-The checkers can be set to send out emails about the datasets, that failed the checks with the opition `--send`.
+The checkers can be set to send out emails about the datasets, that failed the checks with the option `--send`.
 The emails go to the contacts mentioned in the packages and additionally some administrators, that are set in the configuration file.
-In case the contact for the metadata of an organization differs form the contact given in the packages, this can be specified in a csv file with the following fields:
+In case the contact for the metadata of an organization differs from the contact given in the packages, this can be specified in a csv file with the following fields:

 ```
 pkg_type,organization_slug,contact_email